uschtwill/docker_monitoring_logging_alerting/README.md

 Furthermore, since I couldn't find proper documentation on the metrics cAdvisor and Prometheus/Node-Exporter expose, I decided to just take the info from the /metrics entpoints and bring it into a human-readable format.

 Check them [here](https://github.com/uschtwill/docker_monitoring_logging/tree/master/metrics-explained-for-grafana-query-building).
 Combining the information on the exposed metrics themselves with that on Prometheus' query dsl and metric types, you should be good to go to build some beautiful dashboards yourself.

+### Known Issues

+**Bad umask:** If your umask is bad, and not for example 0022, it could create files/folder with low permissions.
+Some containers do not start up when that is the case, e.g. Kibana can't read the configd.
+Setting this umask before downloading the git repo fixes this issue. _(pointed out by @riemers)_